Overview of North Carolina Retirement Tax Friendliness

 Are other forms of retirement income taxable in North Carolina?

-Yes.
-Income from a pension, a 401(k), an IRA and any other type of retirement account are all taxed at the North Carolina state income tax rate of 5.499%.
+Income from a pension, 401(k), IRA or any other type of retirement account is all taxed at the North Carolina state income tax rate of 5.25%.

 Unlike many other states, North Carolina does not allow deductions on any type of retirement income.
 However, the North Carolina standard deduction is fairly large.
 It is $8,750 for single filers, $17,500 for joint-filers and $14,000 for heads of household.